Aggressive Criminal Defense Representation

 At The Garza Law Firm, I’m attorney Veronica Garza, and I provide an aggressive defense to any criminal charge.
 Resolving a criminal charge is complex and stressful and you don’t want to try it on your own.
 You need an experienced criminal defense attorney to deal with this process.
 In a criminal case, without an attorney on your side, you are an amateur facing a courtroom of professionals, all of whom want you convicted.

-In many cases, attorney Veronica Garza can resolve criminal charges without a conviction, especially if you are a first-time offender.
-She handles all types of criminal charges in Texas, including:
+I work to resolve your criminal charges without a conviction, especially if you are a first-time offender.
+When possible, I work to have your charges dismissed or reduced.
+I handle a wide range of criminal charges in Texas, including: